Costain Group: 21st century

-Under Andrew Wyllie, CEO from September 2005 to May 2019, Costain invested in technology and consultancy staff, which in March 2018 comprised a third (1,300) of the company's then 4,000 employees.
+While led by Andrew Wyllie, the company's CEO from September 2005 to May 2019, Costain invested in technology and consultancy staff, which in March 2018 comprised a third (1,300) of the company's then 4,000 employees.
 Alex Vaughan succeeded Wyllie as CEO.

-In June 2019, a gloomy trading update following delayed and cancelled projects, led to Costain shares slumping over 35%.
-In December 2019, a court ruling increasing Costain's liabilities on a Welsh road project led the firm to cut its full year profit forecasts; its share price fell 19% in early trading.
+During June 2019, a gloomy trading update following several delayed and cancelled projects contributed to Costain's share value declining over 35%.
+In December 2019, a court ruling increasing Costain's liabilities on a Welsh road project caused the firm to cut its full year profit forecasts; its share price fell 19% in early trading.

 On 11 March 2020, Costain announced a £100m rights issue, aiming to strengthen its balance sheet after it suffered a £6.6m pre tax loss on revenues of £1.16 billion in 2019; the news sent Costain shares down 34%, with the plunge continuing the following day, dropping below £1 to 88p.
 The company was also affected by the COVID-19 pandemic shutdown with major projects (amounting to a third of operating revenue) suspended.
 As a result, the board and senior leadership team agreed a 30% reduction in salaries and fees for up to three months, while also making other short term economies.
-In early May, Dubai-based contractor ASGC Construction said it planned to invest £25m in Costain's £100m rights issue, giving it a 15% stake in the group.
+Two months later, Dubai-based contractor ASGC Construction stated that it planned to invest £25m in Costain's £100m rights issue, giving it a 15% stake in the group.
 The rights issue was concluded in late May 2020, with ASGC becoming Costain's biggest shareholder.
+In September 2024, ASGC sold its shareholding in Costain to institutional investors for £38m.

 In March 2023, Costain announced - after three consecutive years of pre-tax losses - that its results for 2022 showed a pre-tax profit of £34.2m on revenue up 25% at £1,421m (2021: £1,135m).

+In October 2025, Costain announced it had been awarded a contract, worth up to £1 billion, with Sellafield Ltd to refurbish and replace utility distribution systems and services as part of a decommissioning programme.

 Structure

-Costain's activities are organised into two operating divisions: Natural Resources (water, nuclear process and oil & gas) and Infrastructure (highways, rail and power).
+Costain's activities are organised into two operating divisions: Natural Resources (water, energy and defence and nuclear energy) and Transportation (road, rail and integrated transport).